dzuk-mutant/blockchain/info/faq.md

 It's an admin's responsibility for who they have on their server.

 When speech carries consequences, you cannot claim to be a nautral facilitator of information.
-The internet isn't just networks - ***it is a network of people***.
+The internet isn't just a network - ***it is a network of people***.

 I would also raise serious questions about any of those admins for them to treat the speech on their service in this way.
-For instance, to have the capacity to treat a person who dehumanises trans people the same way as someone who likes a certain TV show.
+For instance, for someone to have the capacity to treat a person who dehumanises trans people the same way as someone who likes a certain TV show.

 ----